varun-iptv/jiotv-server/README.md

 # JioTVServer

-Grab streaming links of JioTV channels and play on Smart TV, PC etc..
+Grab streaming links of JioTV channels and play on mobile, PC etc..

 NOTE: It only works in Indian VPS due to geoblocking